Jury Duty Scam Alert. Please read.

 150 South 4th East, Mountain Home, Idaho 83647.

-Jurors for Elmore County serve a one-month term unless extended due to a case they are involved in.
+Jurors for Elmore County serve a one-month term unless extended due to a case they are involved in or ordered by a Judge to serve more than one month.
 Most jurors, on average, are directed to appear between one to two times during their jury duty session.

 CONTACT THE JURY CLERK BEFORE YOUR JURY DUTY SESSION BEGINS if you have any questions or concerns that may have to do with school, work, travel, medical/dental appointments that may occur during your jury duty session.
 The Court has guidelines for these and other concerns.